rotationalio/rotational.io/content/en/blog/2024-08-26-data-access-controls-for-generative-ai.md

 ## Why it Matters

-Generative AI is an interface that allows us to access the vast amounts of data on the Internet and in our organizations more easily and in a more human fashion.
-When we consider LLMs from that perspective, data access controls clearly become more important.
-Moreover, it's also becoming increasingly important to ensure high data quality in LLMs so that they don't degrade; data access controls are just one safeguard that helps us ensure high data quality and to manage MLOps in a more meaningful fashion.
+Generative AI is [an interface](https://rotational.io/blog/ai-isnt-chatbots-its-an-interface/) that allows us to access the vast amounts of data on the Internet and in our organizations more easily and in a more human fashion.
+It's becoming increasingly important to ensure high data quality in LLMs so that they don't degrade, hallucinate, or violate our privacy or security expectations.

+The evolving landscape of AI and machine learning demands an equally sophisticated approach to data access control.
+The traditional POSIX model has served us well for decades, but as we push the boundaries of what’s possible, we find ourselves at a crossroads.
+We need a POSIX-like solution that not only upholds the integrity and security of our data but also embraces the complexities of modern use cases.

+This post describes one proposal for such a solution.
+The approach promises to safeguard data with the precision and flexibility required for the next generation of technological advancements, enabling us to achieve more while mitigating risks, fostering innovation and ensuring that our advances in AI and machine learning are built on a foundation of trust and accountability.